pypa/cibuildwheel/docs/options.md

 !!! note
     cibuildwheel always defines the environment variable `CIBUILDWHEEL=1`.
 This can be useful for [building wheels with optional extensions](faq.md#building-packages-with-optional-c-extensions).

+### `CIBW_ENVIRONMENT_PASS_LINUX` {: #environment-pass}
+> Set environment variables on the host to pass-through to the container during the build.

+A list of environment variables to pass into the linux container during the build.
+It has no affect on the other platforms, which can already access all environment variables directly.

+To specify more than one environment variable, separate the variable names by spaces.

+#### Examples

+!!! tab examples "Environment passthrough"

+    ```yaml
+    # Export a variable
+    CIBW_ENVIRONMENT_PASS_LINUX: CFLAGS

+    # Set two flags variables
+    CIBW_ENVIRONMENT_PASS_LINUX: BUILD_TIME SAMPLE_TEXT
+    ```

+    Separate multiple values with a space.

+!!! tab examples "pyproject.toml"

+    ```toml
+    [tool.cibuildwheel.linux]

+    # Export a variable
+    environment-pass = ["CFLAGS"]

+    # Set two flags variables
+    environment-pass = ["BUILD_TIME", "SAMPLE_TEXT"]
+    ```

+    In configuration mode, you can use a [TOML][] list instead of a raw string as shown above.

 ### `CIBW_BEFORE_ALL` {: #before-all}
 > Execute a shell command on the build system before any wheels are built.